 Grade 8, Tioman Island, Malaysia

 Activities develop progressively from the experiences of the Grade 7 expedition and are more challenging to provide further avenues for personal growth.
-Students revise their kayaking skills and take part in a kayak and trekking expedition across the Eastern part of Tioman.
+Students revise their kayaking skills and participate in a kayak and trekking expedition across the Eastern part of Tioman.
 Low-Ropes elements, as well as camping in tents, add to their experience of dependence and interdependence.
 A-One Star Kayaking Course is required and completed before departure.

 i) Cameron Highlands, Malaysia – a series of mountain ascents towards Gopeng to experience caving, waterfall abseiling and white water rafting.
 This expedition will also play host to some jungle skills training and is the most adventurous of the three expeditions.